iTwin/viewer-components-react/apps/test-viewer/README.md

 ### Enabling/disabling widgets

-This app has ability to enable/disable predefined widgets through a semi-colon separated list of widget names in `widgets` query parameter, e.g.: `widgets=tree-widget;property-grid`.
-Widgets supported by this variable and its default values are configured in [`UiProvidersConfig.ts`](./src/UiProvidersConfig.ts#L46).
+This app has ability to enable/disable predefined widgets.
+There are two ways to achieve this (in the order of precedence):

+1. Using the `widgets` URL parameter, e.g.: `widgets=tree-widget;property-grid`.
+2. Using the `IMJS_ENABLED_WIDGETS` environment variable, that can be set to a space-separated list of widget names, e.g.: `IMJS_ENABLED_WIDGETS=tree-widget property-grid`.

+Consult [`UiProvidersConfig.tsx`](./src/UiProvidersConfig.tsx#L46) for widget names that can be used to enable/disable widgets.

+If enabled widgets are not specified in either of the above ways, all widgets will be enabled by default.

 ## Environment Variables